Flesh Gordon Meets the Cosmic Cheerleaders: Plot

 On Earth, Flesh is being filmed for an erotic science fiction film.
 A major mishap occurs on the set and the director fires the whole crew.
 Flesh is kidnapped by a trio of outer space cheerleaders as he is leaving the set.
 Dale, Flesh's fiancé, and Doctor Flexi Jerkoff take off in a spaceship to rescue him.
 The cheerleaders take Flesh to their planet and introduce him to their leader, Robunda Hooters.
-She tells him that the planet's men have been infected by Evil Presence's “Impotence Radiation”.
-Flesh is believed to possess “The Virile Force”, so he alone can stop the ray.
+She tells him that the planet's men have been infected by Evil Presence's "Impotence Radiation".
+Flesh is believed to possess "The Virile Force", so he alone can stop the ray.
 Evil Presence and Master Bator, Presence's equally-deviant assistant, hear of Flesh's arrival.
 Presence plans to kidnap him, steal his penis, and become the only virile man in the universe.

 Meanwhile, as Dale and Jerkoff feel the effects of the radiation, their spaceship's power reduces and lands on the cheerleaders' planet.
-While searching for Flesh, they spot the college, “Cosmic High”, and explore it.
-They find Flesh being seduced into am orgy by the cheerleaders.
+While searching for Flesh, they spot the college, "Cosmic High", and explore it.
+They find Flesh being seduced into an orgy by the cheerleaders.
 Dale is devastated to discover Flesh is supposedly cheating on her, while Presence and his crew invade and kidnap Dale.
 Flesh and Jerkoff hop on a rocketship and race to her rescue.

 The cheerleaders start chasing Flesh across the galaxy.
-Flesh and Jerkoff manage to lose them, but their soon runs out of power and crash-lands on a strange planet surrounded by “Mammary Mountains”, giant lactating breast-shaped hills overdosed with silicon.
+Flesh and Jerkoff manage to lose them, but their soon runs out of power and crash-lands on a strange planet surrounded by "Mammary Mountains", giant lactating breast-shaped hills overdosed with silicon.
 Jerkoff insists that he and Flesh stay for a while, as he becomes obsessed by the breast-like relics.
 This changes when the hills lure them to a gay alien.
 As the pair flee, the cheerleaders land on the planet and spot them hiding in a cave.
 The alien sticks his genitalia into the cave and ejaculates inside.